 Artist: Donatello

-Donatello's bronze sculpture, "Judith and Holofernes," resides in the Sala dei Gigli.
+Donatello's bronze sculpture, "Judith slaying Holofernes," resides in the Sala dei Gigli.
 Crafted in the 15th century, this masterpiece portrays the biblical heroine Judith, who decapitates the Assyrian general Holofernes to save her people.
 The sculpture exhibits Donatello's exceptional skill in capturing intricate details and dramatic intensity.

 Artist: Vasari and Zuccari